mgolu/micropython/docs/library/network.WLAN.rst

     access-point with that MAC address (the *ssid* must also be specified in this case).

+    For the Zephyr port, the *auth* parameter is required.
+You can use the integers from network.AUTH_**, or use the value returned in the scan, e.g:

+        nic.connect('ssid', 'passphrase', network.AUTH_WPA2_PSK)

 .. method:: WLAN.disconnect()

     Disconnect from the currently connected wireless network.